digitalbazaar/did-method-key/README.md

 // Start with the DID
 const didDocument = await didKeyDriver.get({did});
-// This lets you use `publicMethodFor()` to get a key for a specific purpose const keyAgreementData = didKeyDriver.publicMethodFor({
+// This lets you use `publicMethodFor()` to get a key for a specific purpose const keyAgreementMethod = didKeyDriver.publicMethodFor({
   didDocument, purpose: 'keyAgreement'
 });
-const assertionMethodData = didKeyDriver.publicMethodFor({
+const assertionMethod = didKeyDriver.publicMethodFor({
   didDocument, purpose: 'assertionMethod'
 });

-// If you're using a `crypto-ld` driver harness, you can create key instances
+// If you have a known key type, for example, `Ed25519VerificationKey2020`,
-// which allow you to get access to a `verify()` function. const assertionMethodPublicKey = await cryptoLd.from(assertionMethodData);
+// you can create key instances which allow you to get access to a
+// `verify()` function.
+const assertionMethodPublicKey = await Ed25519VerificationKey2020.from(
+  assertionMethod);
 const {verify} = assertionMethodPublicKey.verifier();
 ```